-Your Mortgage Payment Explained: Principal, Escrow, and More
+Mortgage Payments Explained: Principal, Escrow, and More

 A mortgage payment is a significant amount of budget spent each month.
 Contrary to what you may have thought, it’s more than just a house payment.
 There are taxes, fees, and other line items that may not be easily understood until undertaking a mortgage.
 They are relatively easy to see, though.

 Take a look at your mortgage statement.
 Do you see a breakout of charges?
-These charges typically fall into the following categories:
+Here's what you can expect:

-Interest.
 A percentage charged to the loan balance as repayment to the lender.

-Escrow.
 Escrow is money set aside so a third party can pay property taxes and homeowners’ insurance premiums on your behalf.
 Why?
 Each month, homeowners are required to pay a portion of their estimated annual costs, including principal and interest.
 Current law permits a lender to collect 1/6th (two months) of the estimated annual real estate taxes and insurance payments at closing.
 After closing, you will remit 1/12 of the annual amount with each monthly mortgage payment.
-So, your statement will include a line item -- “escrow” which states just how much you owe for that month.
+So, your statement will include a line item — “escrow” which states just how much you owe for that month.

-Taxes.
 Here we are talking about property taxes, which are owed by you — the homeowner.
 Each monthly mortgage payment will include 1/12 of your annual property tax bill.
 Those monies are often kept in an escrow account, which is further defined below.

 Keep in mind your lender should receive copies of your tax and insurance bills so they can pay them out of the escrow funds collected.
-You should not be making payments directly to a tax or insurance agent -- specific to property taxes, homeowners’ insurance, and mortgage insurance.
+You should not be making payments directly to a tax or insurance agent — specific to property taxes, homeowners’ insurance, and mortgage insurance.

-Key takeaway: Escrow helps borrowers by evenly spreading insurance and tax expenses over 12 payments instead of one lump sum.
+Escrow helps borrowers by evenly spreading insurance and tax expenses over 12 payments instead of one lump sum.
 Let’s assume your yearly property taxes are two payments of $1,000 each, and your annual insurance is $600.
 If you paid these directly, it would mean $2,600 a year.
 With escrow, though, you can expect to make smaller, monthly payments of $217.

-Now that you’ve been reminded of what’s on your bill, let’s breakdown different stages within your mortgage repayment schedule.
+Next, let’s breakdown different stages within your mortgage repayment schedule.

-Unlike most loans, mortgage principal and interest are paid in arrears -- or paid after interest is accrued.
+Unlike most loans, mortgage principal and interest are paid in arrears — or paid after interest is accrued.
 So, when buying a home, your first payment is due at the beginning of the first full month after closing.
 If you close on April 10, your first payment is not due until June.

 However, when you close on your mortgage loan, the lender will collect interest on all remaining days of the month you close.
 If you close on the 15th of a 30-day month, there will be 16 days of interest collected — the number of days remaining in the month, including the 15th.
 This ensures all payments are the same amount.
 The closer you are to an end of month closing, the less interest you owe that month (since interest is prorated by day).